marcusolsson/marcusolsson.github.io/content/uses.md

 - 👍 [Buy Me A Coffee](https://buymeacoffee.com) — For projects I'm working on outside my day-job.
 Honestly, it's more for managing my imposter syndrome than to generate income.
 - 👍 [LanguageTool](https://languagetool.org/) — Not quite as good as Grammarly, but I prefer their privacy policy.
 - 👍 [Synology C2 Storage](https://c2.synology.com/en-us/storage/personal/overview) — Cloud storage where I back up my Synology NAS.
-- 🤷‍♂️ [Fastmail](https://www.fastmail.com), [HEY](https://www.hey.com/), [ProtonMail](https://protonmail.com/), and [GMail](https://mail.google.com) — My email is a mess.
-I love the HEY model, but it's a bit pricey and has no calendar support.
-Right now I'm evaluating Fastmail.
+- 👍️ [Fastmail](https://www.fastmail.com) — Switched from HEY, but I've somewhat managed to replicate the HEY model with labels and rule.
 - 🤷‍♂️ [Pocket](https://getpocket.com) — Not a fan, but better than any of the alternatives.

 ## Website